makersacademy/bowling-challenge-ruby/README.md

 ## Refactor

+* Internally process the rolls / hits into frames which account for spares
+* Internally process the rolls / hits into frames which account for strikes
-* Internally process the rolls / hits into frames which account for spare roll
+* Internally process the rolls / hits into frames which account for combinations and sequences of above
+* Internally process all of the above including frame 10 and possible third roll therein
 * Test-drove above